Submissions

 • must not use AI to create or manipulate images and figures.

-• must disclose on the AJQR submission page their use of any Generative AI or AI-assisted technologies in the research process reported in this submission including the creation of the report itself.
+• must disclose on the JECS submission page their use of any Generative AI or AI-assisted technologies in the research process reported in this submission including the creation of the report itself.
 In the disclosure, authors must name the tool, describe how it was used, and the reason for using it.

 While submissions will not be rejected because of the disclosed use of Generative AI or AI-assisted technologies, if an editor becomes aware that Generative AI or AI-assisted technologies was inappropriately used in the preparation of a submission without disclosure, the editor reserves the right to reject the submission at any time during the publishing process.
 Inappropriate use of Generative AI includes the generation of incorrect text or content, plagiarism, or inappropriate attribution to prior sources.